smiracle/interview-questions/topics/systems_design_readme.md

 [↑ Back to top](#systems_design-topics)

-### How do you design consistent hashing, and why?
+### What is consistent hashing?
+How do you design a consistent hash system?

+To achieve horizontal scaling in a distributed system, it is important to send and receive requests and data efficiently and evenly across a cluster of nodes (such as caches, databases, or web servers), even as nodes are added or removed.
+Consistent hashing is a commonly used technique to achieve this goal.

 If you have n cache servers, a common way to balance the load is to use the following hash method: `serverIndex = hash(key) % N`, where N is the size of the server pool.
-This approach works well when the size of the server pool is fixed and data distribution is relatively even, but problematic when servers are added or removed, since the same hash will return incorrect an server:
+This approach works well when the size of the server pool is fixed and data distribution is relatively even, but very problematic when servers are added or removed, since the same hash will return incorrect an server:
 ![consistent hashing](../InterviewQuestions/images/systems_design/consistent_hashing.png)
-So, how can this problem be solved?
-We need a distribution scheme that does not depend directly on the number of servers, so that when adding or removing servers, the number of keys that need to be relocated is minimized.
-MIT found a solution to this problem in 1997 called consistent hashing, which involves the use of an abstract circle, or 'ring.'
+Instead, we need a design that does not depend directly on the number of servers, so that when adding or removing servers, the number of keys that need to be relocated is minimized.
+MIT found a solution to this problem in 1997 called consistent hashing.

+ Consistent hashing involves the use of an abstract circle, or 'ring.'
 Imagine we mapped the hash output range onto the edge of a circle.
 That means that the minimum possible hash value, zero, would correspond to an angle of zero, the maximum possible value (some big integer we'll call INT_MAX) would correspond to an angle of 2(pi) radians (or 360 degrees).
-To find out which server to ask for a given key, we need to locate the key on the ring and move in the ascending (or descending depending on the ring's set up) angle direction until we find a server.
+To find out which server to ask for a given key, we need to locate the key on the ring and move clockwise (or counter-clockwise depending on the system configuration) direction until we find a server.
 From a programming perspective, what we would do is keep a sorted list of server values (which could be angles or numbers in any real interval), and walk this list (or use a binary search) to find the first server with a value greater than, or equal to, that of the desired key.
 If no such value is found, we need to wrap around, taking the first one from the list.
 ![consistent hashing](../InterviewQuestions/images/systems_design/consistent_hashing2.png)

-So, what's the benefit of this ring approach?
+What's the benefit of this ring approach?
 Imagine server C is removed.
-To account for this, we must remove labels C0 ..
+To account for this, we must remove labels C0 ...
 C9 from the circle.
 This results in the object keys formerly adjacent to the deleted labels now being randomly labeled Ax and Bx, reassigning them to servers A and B.

 But what happens with the other object keys, the ones that originally belonged in A and B?
 Nothing!
 That's the beauty of it: The absence of Cx labels does not affect those keys in any way.
 So, removing a server results in its object keys being randomly reassigned to the rest of the servers, leaving all other keys untouched:
 This is how consistent hashing solves the rehashing problem.
-In general, only k/N keys need to be remapped when k is the number of keys and N is the number of servers (more specifically, the maximum of the initial and final number of servers).
-In general, the number of virtual nodes for a server is proportional to the server capacity.
-For example, servers with higher capacity are assigned with more virtual nodes.
+In general, only k/N keys need to be remapped where k is the number of keys and N is the number of servers (more specifically, the maximum of the initial and final number of servers).

-Why?
-Consistent hashing is a strategy designed to distribute data across a cluster of servers in a way that minimizes reorganization when servers are added or removed.
-It addresses several challenges in distributed systems by ensuring keys are evenly spread across nodes.
-This includes scalability, high availability, load distribution, data locality, fault tolerance, simplifying data management, and decentralization.
+These artificial 'labels' on the key ring are known as virtual nodes.
+Virtual nodes allow each physical node to be represented by any location on the hash ring.
+In general, the number of virtual nodes for a server is proportional to the server's capacity at a given moment in time, servers with higher capacity are assigned more virtual nodes.
+This reduces the likelihood of hotspots where one server is significantly more loaded than others.

 Required Features
 - Distribution uniformity to ensure keys are evenly spread across the available nodes or buckets.
 - Scalability to easily add or remove nodes without significantly disrupting the key distribution.